-Last week I wrote about using Content Upgrades as a way to dramatically increase the number of casual readers who subscribe to your email list.
+Have you checked out the article where I talk about Content Upgrades as a way to dramatically increase the number of casual readers who subscribe to your email list?

 In that article, I laid out exactly what a Content Upgrade is and why it consistently performs better than other types of email lead magnets.
 To recap: